IU (entertainer): 2017–2018: Palette, A Flower Bookmark 2 and My Mister

-IU released her second cover album, A Flower Bookmark 2 on September 22, 2017.
+IU released her sixth Korean extended-play and second cover album, A Flower Bookmark 2 on September 22, 2017.
 Prior to the album's release, a single titled "Autumn Morning" was released without prior notice on September 18 to mark the singer's ninth anniversary.
 She later went on a tour in various cities around Korea as well as Hong Kong from November to December 2017 to promote the album.
 IU was also featured in the title song, "Love Story", of Epik High's ninth album, We've Done Something Wonderful, which was released on October 23, 2017.
 Gallup Korea ranked her the most popular K-pop artist of 2017 (she previously topped the ranking in 2014) and also the most popular K-pop idol of the year.

 In March 2018, IU starred in tvN's My Mister, playing the character Lee Ji-an.
 The series was commercially and critically successful with peak audience ratings of 7.3% making it one of the highest rated Korean dramas in cable television history, and positive reviews for IU's performance.
 IU then contributed her vocals to Zico's "Soulmate", which was released on July 23, 2018.
-Upon release, the single topped the daily and real time charts of all 6 major Korean music sites and claimed the number-one position on the Gaon Digital Chart.
+Upon release, the single topped the daily and real time charts of all six major Korean music sites and claimed the number-one position on the Gaon Digital Chart.